mlee1120/Capstone-Project---Python-Python-Scripting/Python Code (Locators & Readers)/openpose/readme.txt

 Input file directory should contain a folder named input motion name.
 The folder named input motion name should contain two floders named front and back, containing all front-view images and all side-view images respectively.
+Some files from OpenPose were not uploaded.
+Please download those files from OpenPose Github [here](https://github.com/CMU-Perceptual-Computing-Lab/openpose) (Windows portable version).